Adding a teenage driver to your car insurance policy will raise your rates. But you can control how much they'll climb.

 Yes, you have to insure your teen driver

 Virtually every insurer will require that all licensed family members in a household be included on your policy, whether they drive your cars or not.
 You should let the insurer know when the child gets his learners permit, but typically the teen isn't listed (or your policy charged) until he or she is licensed.

 If you are divorced and have only part-time custody of your child, you'll have to consult your insurance company.
-Each company has its own rules.
+Each company has its own rules regarding insuring a teen as a single parent.
 The best case is that the parent with primary custody adds the new driver; the worst case is that both parents do.

 The only way to avoid paying the premium for a teenage driver on your own car is a named exclusion.
 Through an endorsement to your policy, you and your insurer agree that the driver is not covered.
 Any claim caused by that driver isn't covered, either.

 Your teen could insure his or her own car, but state laws governing teen ownership of cars differ widely.
 In general, a minor cannot own property or sign contracts, such as an insurance agreement, without a parent's consent and signature.